fsanchez334/dictionary-project/README.txt

     With regards to further implementations, I am thinking about implementing the dictionary using a linked list - as I had originally planned.
 At the same time, as the prgram currently stands, there is memory that is being leaked, as I am not freeing up the memory that is allocated for both the words and definitions.

    Follow-Ups:
-   1. Code has been ammended such that no memory is being lost, according to Valgrind
-   2. A second version of the dictionary has been made using a Linked List.
+   1. A second version of the dictionary has been made using a Linked List.
 Along with this, I have incoporated a function I used in the first version, which gets rid of the dashes obtained through user input. {Date Completed: June 16, 2020}